moritzhoferer/phd_thesis_template/README.md

 There are some issues.
 I am happy if you can help fix them.

-* The ``chapterabstract'' environment should not have any inden in the first line, but there is a little one.
+* The "chapterabstract" environment should not have any indent in the first line, but there is a little one.